klakar/lmOpenData/README.md

 ![GitHub Logo](/lm.png)
 #Installation Instructions
 Download and unzip in your QGIS plugins folder...

+IMPORTANT: Change the API key in "LmOpenData.py" to your own personal key!!!

 Activate the plug-in and add layer from "Web" menu.

 ####Change log: